Cosmic-Infinity/ASCEE/README.md

 </table>

-_Siz_, _Scale_, _Amount of Detail_, everything can be controlled by modifying the in-built variables.
+_Size_, _Scale_, _Amount of Detail_, everything can be controlled by modifying the in-built variables.

 </br>